Small Intestinal Bacterial Overgrowth: What to Know

 Stress

-A 2005 study concluded that small intestinal dysfunction under psychological stress may be related to small intestinal motility disorder, dysbiosis, and damage to mucosa.
+A 2005 study concluded that small intestinal dysfunction under psychological stress may be related to small intestinal motility disorder, dysbiosis, and damage to the mucosa.

 Lack of Connection